GoInterject/GoInterject.github.io/wPortal/Roles.md

 ### Custom Roles

-Custom roles give you greater flexibility in controlling folder access in the Report Library.
+Custom roles relate to [Folder Permissions](/wPortal/FolderPermissions.html) and give you greater flexibility in controlling folder access in the Report Library.

 **Step 1:** Click on the **Create New Role** button: